AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ~~~

 Here, the proof for `~≈`{.agda} still makes use of `OPEᴺ` and `Subᴺ`, but it is much simpler than before and altogether takes 11 lines of Agda.

+There is a slight disadvantage of the direct presheaf model: because normalization is defined mutually with naturalities, and some naturality proofs refer to function extensionality, it is not anymore trivial that normalization always computes.
+What if normalization gets stuck on the postulated extensionality?
+It is easy to prove that normalization does compute, but this proof can only be done *external to Agda*.
+Internally to Agda we obviously have no means to reason about postulates or distinguish them from defined proofs.

 ## More Efficient Evaluation {#sec:more-efficient}